bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

 class Context:
     """
-    Shared state container for the Recipe Executor system.
-It provides a dictionary-like interface to store and retrieve artifacts and configuration values.
+    Context is the shared state container for the Recipe Executor system, providing a dictionary-like interface for storing and retrieving artifacts along with separate configuration values.

+    Attributes:
+        config (Dict[str, Any]): A dictionary holding the configuration values.
     """

     def __init__(self, artifacts: Optional[Dict[str, Any]] = None, config: Optional[Dict[str, Any]] = None) -> None:
         """
         Initialize the Context with optional artifacts and configuration.

         Args:
-            artifacts: Initial artifacts to store.
+            artifacts: Initial artifacts to store
-            config: Configuration values.
+            config: Configuration values
         """
-        # Copy input dictionaries to avoid external modification
+        # Use deep copy to prevent external modifications
-        self._artifacts: Dict[str, Any] = artifacts.copy() if artifacts is not None else {}
+        self.__artifacts: Dict[str, Any] = copy.deepcopy(artifacts) if artifacts is not None else {}
-        self.config: Dict[str, Any] = config.copy() if config is not None else {}
+        self.config: Dict[str, Any] = copy.deepcopy(config) if config is not None else {}

     def __setitem__(self, key: str, value: Any) -> None:
         """Dictionary-like setting of artifacts."""
-        self._artifacts[key] = value
+        self.__artifacts[key] = value

     def __getitem__(self, key: str) -> Any:
         """Dictionary-like access to artifacts.

+        Raises:
+            KeyError: If the key does not exist in the artifacts.
+        """
-Raises KeyError with descriptive message if key is missing.""" if key in self._artifacts:
+        if key not in self.__artifacts:
-            return self._artifacts[key]
-        raise KeyError(f"Artifact with key '{key}' not found in context.")
+            raise KeyError(f"Key '{key}' not found in Context.") return self.__artifacts[key]

     def get(self, key: str, default: Optional[Any] = None) -> Any:
-        """Get an artifact with an optional default value.""" return self._artifacts.get(key, default)
+        """Get an artifact with an optional default value.""" return self.__artifacts.get(key, default)

     def __contains__(self, key: str) -> bool:
-        """Check if a key exists in artifacts.""" return key in self._artifacts
+        """Check if a key exists in artifacts.""" return key in self.__artifacts

     def __iter__(self) -> Iterator[str]:
         """Iterate over artifact keys."""
-        # Convert dict_keys to a list for safe iteration
+        # Return a list copy of keys to ensure immutability
-        return iter(list(self._artifacts.keys()))
+        return iter(list(self.__artifacts.keys()))

     def keys(self) -> Iterator[str]:
-        """Return an iterator over the keys of artifacts.""" return self.__iter__()
+        """Return an iterator over the keys of artifacts.""" return iter(list(self.__artifacts.keys()))

     def __len__(self) -> int:
         """Return the number of artifacts."""
-        return len(self._artifacts)
+        return len(self.__artifacts)

     def as_dict(self) -> Dict[str, Any]:
-        """Return a copy of the artifacts as a dictionary to ensure immutability.""" return self._artifacts.copy()
+        """Return a deep copy of the artifacts as a dictionary to ensure immutability.""" return copy.deepcopy(self.__artifacts)

     def clone(self) -> "Context":
-        """
-        Return a deep copy of the current context, including artifacts and configuration.
+        """Return a deep copy of the current context, including artifacts and configuration.""" cloned_artifacts = copy.deepcopy(self.__artifacts)
-        This ensures data isolation between different executions.
-        """
-        cloned_artifacts = copy.deepcopy(self._artifacts)
         cloned_config = copy.deepcopy(self.config)
         return Context(artifacts=cloned_artifacts, config=cloned_config)

 === File: recipe_executor/executor.py ===
-import os
 import json
 import logging
+import os
-from typing import Any, Dict, List, Union, Optional
+from typing import Any, Dict, Optional, Union

 from recipe_executor.context import Context from recipe_executor.steps.registry import STEP_REGISTRY